 A packet framework made up of a set of libraries that are helpers to develop packet processing

-In order to reduce Linux user to kernel space context switching all these functions are made available by DPDK into the user space applications are running.
+In order to reduce Linux user to kernel space context switching, all these functions are made available by DPDK into the user space where applications are running.
 User applications using DPDK libraries have a direct access to the NIC cards, without passing through a NIC Kernel driver as it is required when DPDK is not used.